 Elizabeth L. Buse has served as one of our directors since September 2020.
 Ms. Buse served as Co-Chief Executive Officer and Chief Executive Officer of Monitise, PLC, a publicly traded financial services technology company, from June 2014 through October 2015.
 Prior to that time, Ms. Buse served as Executive Vice President of Global Services with Visa, Inc., a publicly traded leading global payments technology company.
 Ms. Buse held various other senior leadership positions at Visa during her 16-year tenure there, including Group President for Asia-Pacific, Central Europe, Middle East, and Africa.
-Ms. Buse has served on the Board of Directors of eNet International, a privately held payment services company specializing in B2B international payment solutions, from March 2016 until June 2019, and Travelport Worldwide Limited, a publicly traded travel technology company, from September 2014 until June 2019.
+Ms. Buse has served on the Board of Directors of U.S. Bancorp, a publicly traded bank holding company, since June 2018.
+She also served on the Board of Directors of eNett International, a privately held payment services company specializing in B2B international payment solutions, from March 2016 until June 2019, and Travelport Worldwide Limited, a publicly traded travel technology company, from September 2014 until June 2019.
 Ms. Buse holds a B.A. in Spanish Linguistics from UCLA and an M.B.A. from University of California - Berkeley, Haas School of Business.